 Ethylene Oxide (EO) - EO is a colorless gas or volatile liquid with a characteristic ether-like odor above 500 ppm.
 Unmonitored and inadequate ventilation will allow EO buildup of extremely high concentrations, especially in facilities utilizing malfunctioning or leaking equipment.
 Door gaskets, valves, and threaded fittings are typical areas where leaks have been observed.
 Additionally, exhaust vents from the sterilizer and the sterilizer room should not be located near air conditioning intake vents, or vented directly into work areas.
 If the odor of EO is detected, ventilation and containment are inadequate.
 Leave the area and report the situation to your supervisor for further inspectional guidance.
-Special EO monitoring equipment is available upon request from the Division of Field Science's National Safety Officer for investigators' safety monitoring of inspectional site.
+Special EO monitoring equipment is available upon request from the Office of Regulatory Science’s National Safety Officer for investigators' safety monitoring of inspectional site.

 OSHA standard regulating employee exposure to EO is presently 1 ppm over an 8-hour day.
 You should avoid all unnecessary and preventable exposure to it.
 This gas has toxic (including possible cancer and reproductive hazards), flammable and explosive properties, and must be used and handled with caution.
 Adhere to any procedures the firm has established for protection of personnel from over-exposure to EO.
 Where improper venting procedures or defective equipment are observed, take adequate precautions, i.e., do not enter potentially hazardous areas, and/or wear protective clothing and a respirator.
 Refer to IOM 1.5.1.
 29 CFR 1910.134 contains basic requirements for proper selection, use, cleaning, and maintenance of respirators.